Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Every time you are tempted to react in the same old way, ask if you want to be a prisoner of the past or a pioneer of the future."
+> "Happiness is a choice, not a result.
+Nothing will make you happy until you choose to be happy."
-> — **Deepak Chopra**
+> — **Ralph Marston**

 ---